AlexWiles/pai/README.md

 $ pai --openai gpt-3.5-turbo
 ```

-Alternatively, you can use llama.cpp compatible models
+### llama.cpp compatible models

+`llama-cpp-python` is an optional dependency because it requires native libraries to be installed so it must be installed using the `llama` extra.
 ```
+$ pip install pai-repl[llama]
 $ pai --llama <path to model>
 ```